 With support from Deutsche Bank through Born to Be, Educate Girls works to tackle some of the root causes of gender inequality in India’s education system and improve girls’ access to quality education.
 As well as encouraging parents to allow girls to enrol in school and supporting their retention in classes, Educate Girls’ initiatives aim to improve the learning outcomes of girls and boys in grades 3-5, impart life skills to marginalised girls, and improve school governance and infrastructure.

 Bharti Foundation, the development arm of Bharti Enterprises, was established in 2000 with a vision to help underprivileged children and youths in India to realise their potential.
 In 2006, its flagship initiative, the Satya Bharti School Programme, was launched to provide free quality education to children in rural India, with special focus on girls.
-Currently, the 254 Satya Bharti Schools reach out to more than 39,000 children across six states in India.

 We all need help to realise our potential.
 Deutsche Bank supports Gyan Saathi, a project by the Karunya Trust in India which focuses on the rag-picker children who live beside the Deonar dump yard of Mumbai, one of the largest landfill sites in Asia.
 Karunya Trust aims to empower the community by providing nutrition, healthcare and education.

 As part of the Deutsche Bank Asia Foundation Born to Be programme, we fund a programme supporting children and youths impacted by HIV/AIDS.
 This is one small step to improve the lives of marginalised young people in the region so that they can have a better chance to become who they were born to be.